yogonwa/joegonwa-blog/content/now/index.md

 ### 🏡 Life

 ☀️ Stayed indoors to avoid the Summer heat.
-🎂 Celebrated my birthday this month.
+🎂 Celebrated my birthday last month.
 🎓 Joined the Board of Directors at my daughter's Montessori School